docker/docs/integration_tests.md

 `PRESERVE_TEST_MACHINE` | Doesn't remove the test machine after the run.
 Can be useful for troubleshooting test failures during test development
 `MACHINE_LOCAL` | Set to a non-empty string to make the tests run against the "local" docker engine (based on `DOCKER_HOST` and friends) This will disable all dual-node tests, and may lead to cascading failures.
 You should make sure Orca isn't already installed on the local engine
-`TAG` | Specify which image tag to use for the orca images `PULL_ALL_IMAGES` | If set to non-zero, pull the images (if not present).
+`TAG` | Specify which image tag to use for the orca images `ORCA_ORG` | If set, use this org instead of the default 'dockerorca' (typically set to 'dockerorcadev' to test CI builds `PULL_IMAGES` | If set to non-empty, pull the images (if not present).
 If not set, copy them from the local system `REGISTRY_USERNAME` | When pulling set this to a user that has permission to pull the official images `REGISTRY_PASSWORD` | When pulling set this to a user that has permission to pull the official images `REGISTRY_EMAIL` | When pulling set this to a user that has permission to pull the official images